jamesshade/time/README.md

 time
 ====

-Simplified date and time handling for Scala
+Simplified date and time handling for Scala.